WMAQ-TV: Wednesday's Child

-In 1999, WMAQ-TV partnered with the Illinois Department of Children and Family Services and the Freddie Mac Foundation to create a news series called Wednesday's Child, which is aired on the 6:00 p.m. newscast on Wednesdays and on the Sunday morning newscasts.
+In 1999, WMAQ-TV partnered with the Illinois Department of Children and Family Services and the Freddie Mac Foundation to create a news series called Wednesday's Child, which is aired on the 6 p.m. newscast on Wednesdays and on the Sunday morning newscasts.
 The mission of the news series is to bring the children to the living rooms of about 500,000 Chicago area residents that have never adopted.
 Allison Rosati, a former foster child, served as a host for the news series, and remained until their last report in 2005.

 Controversies

-Len O'Connor
+Bruce Sagan and Len O'Conner

 Veteran newsman Len O'Connor worked his way up from a news writer for NBC Radio's Blue Network to be the commentator at WMAQ-TV.
 O'Connor, who was well known for his often-acerbic political commentary, ran afoul of the station's management in 1974, when he reported on Governor Dan Walker's appointment of Bruce Sagan as head of the Illinois Arts Council.
 O'Connor was troubled by the council's funding grant to the Chicago Dance Foundation, which was headed by Sagan's wife.
 Following O'Connor's original, January 1974 commentary on the grant, Sagan was invited to appear on the station and rebut O'Connor's statements.
 He declined and subsequently filed a complaint with the FCC in May 1974.
 Sagan claimed that he had been personally attacked and felt that the station was not enforcing the FCC's Fairness Doctrine.
-He was again offered an opportunity to refute O'Connor's comments but declined once again, after the FCC dismissed the charges he levied.
+He was again offered an opportunity to refute O'Connor's comments but declined once again after the FCC dismissed the charges he levied.
 Sagan appealed the FCC's decision, and O'Connor believed that the company's attorneys had secretly met with Sagan and offered him airtime in exchange for Sagan withdrawing his appeal.
 WMAQ-TV management stated that they had been open with O'Connor on the matter.

-O'Connor proceeded to deliver three commentaries on the 10:00 p.m. newscast from September 25 to 27, 1974, which were severely critical of the situation's handling by WMAQ-TV station management.
+O'Connor proceeded to deliver three commentaries on the 10 p.m. newscast from September 25 to 27, 1974, which were severely critical of the situation's handling by WMAQ-TV station management.
 In the commentaries, O'Connor claimed he had been deprived of his freedom of speech, that the station compromised his integrity, and that station management had made secret plans to fire him within a short time after his broadcasts.
 O'Connor left the station and continued his political commentaries, on WGN-TV, until his retirement from broadcasting in 1980.